rhysstever/Eona/Nations/Kandallo.md

 # Kandallo
 Kandallo (KAHN-DOL-O) is the northwest nation of [[Ezavriel]].
 Its capital is [[Ithilmore]] and that is where the Council of Elders meet.

 Kandallans value imagination and free-spiritedness.
 Due to Kandallo's location, the nation faces occasional extreme weather from the North Sea.
-This requires many settlements, even Ithilmore, to rebuild.
+This requires many settlements, even [[Ithilmore]], to rebuild.
 While most cultures could not sustain such rebuilding, the Kandallans have learned over the generations to use the Willowdust Woods as a natural protection.

 ## Goals
 - Preserve the life and history of the Kandallian people